xvxx/phetch/README.md

     </a>
 </p>

-`phetch` is a terminal gopher client designed to help you quickly navigate the gophersphere.
+`phetch` is a terminal client designed to quickly navigate the gophersphere.

 **features:**